madaxe-pns/amiga/BlitzBasic/2D_3D/readme.md

 Performs a simple rotation in 2D of a Octagon.

 ### 2D_03.bb
-Performs a simple rotation in 2D of Octagon using a Sin and Cos Table (sincostab.dat) created previously.
+Performs a simple rotation in 2D of Octagon using a Sin and Cos Table created previously (sincostab.dat).

 ### 3D_01.bb
 Simple 3D Engine